react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ### New Architecture support

 One of the primary driver of this proposal is the [New React Native Architecture support](https://reactnative.dev/docs/the-new-architecture/landing-page).
 Specifically we believe that the ecosystem is currently affected by:
-* Lack of a declarative way to define if a library is compatible with New Architecture
+* Lack of a declarative way to define if a library is compatible with the New Architecture
   * As described in the [rationale](#rationale), tooling needs to infer this information from the presence of the `codegenConfig` field in the `package.json` of a library.
-Libraries might decide to don't use codegen and still be compatible with New Architecture, so this method is not exhaustive.
+Libraries might decide not to use Codegen and still be compatible with the New Architecture, so this method is not exhaustive.
-  * The alternative at this stage is to inspect the code and check the API callsites if they are New Architecture or Old Architecture compatible.
+  * The alternative at this stage is to inspect the code and check whether the API callsites are New Architecture or Old Architecture compatible.
-* Lack of a declarative way to enable New Architecture on both platforms
+* Lack of a declarative way to enable the New Architecture on both platforms
-  * Currently New Architecture is enabled by a Gradle Property `newArchEnabled` on Android in the `gradle.properties` file and by invokign `RCT_NEW_ARCH_ENABLED pod install` on iOS.
+  * Currently the New Architecture is enabled by a Gradle Property `newArchEnabled` on Android in the `gradle.properties` file and by invoking `RCT_NEW_ARCH_ENABLED=1 bundle exec pod install` on iOS.
-  * As of today, there is no way to enable New Architecture for an app project for both platforms
+  * As of today, there is no way to enable the New Architecture for an app project for both platforms
-  * Moreover, the file vs environment variable leads to a scenario where you can't know if a app supports New Architecture or not by inspecting the code (as New Architecture support is known at  `pod install` time and is not codified in the codebase)
+  * Moreover, the difference in how the New Architecture is enabled leads to a scenario where you can't statically know if an app supports New Architecture or not (as the New Architecture support is known at  `pod install` time and is not codified in the codebase)

 Therefore we propose to add the `newArch` section to the `reactNativeManifest.capabilities` of **both apps and libraries** with the following semantic:
-* For Apps: `newArch.enabled==true` implies that the app wants to use the New Architecture.
+* For Apps: `newArch.enabled==true` means that the app wants to use the New Architecture.
-* For Libraries: `newArch.enabled==true` implies that the library is compatible with the New Architecture.
+* For Libraries: `newArch.enabled==true` means that the library is compatible with the New Architecture.

-Tools can be built on top of this information to check that a app with `newArch.enabled==true` is not accepting libraries with `newArch.enabled==false` and warning against library that don't have the key specified.
+Tools can be built on top of this information to check that an app with `newArch.enabled==true` is not accepting libraries with `newArch.enabled==false` and to warn against library that don't have the key specified.

 The setup would look as follows for both apps and libraries: